 In response to the increased demand, Gilman Cheese has onboarded about 120 employees, doubling the size of its workforce.

-Gilman Cheese has implemented a full mask policy in its plant and keeps teams of people together to reduce increased exposure to others.
+Gilman Cheese implemented a full mask policy in its plant and keeps teams of people together to reduce increased exposure to others.
 For example, the teams work together as one unit in the plant and stay together in shared spaces such as the break room.
-The company will continue to focus on managing space effectively to ensure workers are safe when coming to work.

-Moving forward, Gilman Cheese expects demand to remain strong through the end of the year and plans to find new markets to expand and new customers to serve.
+Moving forward, Gilman Cheese plans to find new markets to expand and new customers to serve.